-The Commission's policies currently exist in both stand-alone documents and in the more comprehensive General Policy Determinations document.
+The Commission's policies currently exist in both stand-alone documents and in the more comprehensive General Policy Determinations (GPD) document.
 The Commission intends to revise its existing policies with a goal of creating a new, fully updated, single volume of policies.
-As part of this process, the General Policy Determinations will be superseded by a single volume of policies and procedures.
+As part of this process, the GPD will be superseded by a single volume of policies and procedures.

-On February 6, 2017, the Commission established an ad hoc Policy Committee ("the Committee") to comprehensively review the agency's written policies and propose amendments as appropriate.
-Chair Mohler and Commissioner Wagenknecht currently serve with the Executive Officer on the Committee.
+On February 6, 2017, the Commission established an ad hoc Policy Committee ("the Committee") to comprehensively review the agency's written policies and propose amendments or new policies as appropriate.
+Vice Chair Mohler and Commissioner Wagenknecht currently serve with the Executive Officer on the Committee.

-The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 requires the Commission to establish and maintain spheres of influence (SOIs) for all local agencies within its jurisdiction.
+The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 requires the Commission to establish and maintain spheres of influence (SOIs) for all local agencies within its jurisdiction in order to carry out its responsibilities related to facilitating the logical and orderly development of local communities as well as preserving agricultural and open space lands.
 An SOI is defined by statute as a "plan for the probable physical boundary and service area of a local government agency as determined by the commission".
-Every determination made by LAFCO shall be consistent with the SOIs of the local agencies affected by that determination.
+Every determination made by LAFCO (e.g., approval of a proposed annexation) shall be consistent with the SOIs of any affected local agencies.
 Local agency SOIs are established and changed in part based on information in municipal service reviews, including adopted determinative statements and recommendations.